Walmart: Criticism and controversies

+Animal welfare

+In 2012 and 2013, undercover investigations by Mercy for Animals showed pigs at Walmart pork suppliers being confined in gestation crates, castrated without anesthetic, and killed by a practice called "blunt force trauma," involving piglets being slammed against concrete floors.
+Mercy for Animals launched a high-profile campaign to pressure Walmart to stop sourcing crated pork, including protests at Walmart stores in at least 145 cities.
+The campaign received support from actors James Cromwell, Ryan Gosling, Kristen Bell, and Zooey Deschanel, who signed a letter to Walmart CEO Mike Duke calling on the company to end the use of "cruel" gestation crates.
+In May 2015, Walmart issued animal welfare guidelines suggesting that suppliers give pigs, egg-laying hens, and veal calves more room to move.
+The guidelines were criticized by animal welfare groups for not being mandatory.

+In 2024, the shareholder activism organization The Accountability Board authored a shareholder resolution requesting that Walmart publish targets for ending the use of gestation crates in its pork supply chain.
+The company suggested that shareholders vote against the resolution.
+At a shareholder meeting in June 2024, the resolution received the support of 12.5% of Walmart investors.

-In April 2016, Walmart announced that it plans to eliminate eggs from battery cages from its supply chain by 2025.
+In April 2016, Walmart announced plans to eliminate battery cage eggs from its supply chain by 2025.
 The decision was particularly important because of Walmart's large market share and influence on the rest of the industry.
 The move was praised by major animal welfare groups but a poultry trade group representative expressed skepticism about the decision's impact.
 Walmart's cage-free eggs will not come from free range producers, but rather industrial-scale farms where the birds will be allotted between 1 and 1.5 square feet each, a stressful arrangement which can cause cannibalism.
 Unlike battery cages, the systems of Walmart's suppliers allow the hens to move around, but relative to battery cages they have higher hen mortality rates and present distinct environmental and worker health problems.
+As of 2023, only 21% of Walmart's eggs were produced in cage-free facilities.

+Business practices

 In March 2018, Walmart was sued by former Director of Business Development Tri Huynh for claims of reporting misleading e-commerce performance results in favor of the company.
 Huynh stated the company's move was an attempt to regain lost ground to competitor Amazon.

 In September 2018, Walmart was sued by Equal Employment Opportunity Commission alleging that Walmart denied requests from pregnant employees to limit heavy lifting.